microsoft/WebTemplateStudio/docs/contributing/getting-started-developers.md

 ### To debug from Visual Studio Code:
 Install [Debugger for Chrome extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) in Visual Studio Code debug Wizard Client.
 After starting the client using `yarn start` in VSCode Debug View (Ctrl+Shift+D) select "Debug WebTS Client" and start debugging (F5)

-#### Troubleshooting:
-- While making changes or debugging could happen that no changes appear to be done, it may be because you have Web Template Studio already installed and it is using that one instead of your working copy during the debug.
-Version number should be 0.0.x when debugging it  correctly.

 #### More info:
 - https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome